 The vacio steak is a wildly popular cut in Argentina.
 This beef cut hangs beneath the loin and is cushioned by the cow’s belly, so it's protected by layers of fat, which gives the meat-rich beefy flavor.
 Vacio steak is a tender cut, but it does have some texture, meaning it's got a bit of chew when grilled.
 It usually weighs between four and five pounds, and like top sirloin cap, it's often cut into individual steaks (as in France, where it's commonly known as bavette).
 However, grilling vacio steak whole over slow, indirect heat is the preferred method in Argentina.

 Vacio steak is gradually catching on in North America, so it is not usually available except by ordering it from your butcher.

 04 of 05

 Lore has it that butchers secreted away this cut—the “butcher’s choice”—from customers to keep for themselves, and there's little wonder, as hanger is one of the best steaks for grilling.
 The hanger steak is attached to the diaphragm, nestled by the kidneys, which imbue the beef with a rich flavor.
-A cleaned and trimmed hanger steak yields about two pounds of edible meat.
+Cleaned and trimmed hanger steak yields about two pounds of edible meat.

 Similar in texture to skirt steak, hanger steak should be marinated and grilled rapidly over very high heat.
 It is usually served rare or, at most, medium-rare, as overcooking will toughen the meat, and always sliced against the grain.
 In restaurants, hanger steak tends to be pricey, but it's quite an economical cut when purchased from your butcher.
 Most butchers will have hanger steak available (if not on display, ask), but you should check first since it sells out quickly.Continue to 5 of 5 below.